kode4food/fate-lang/why_fate.md

   print(duck.feathers);
 }
 ```

-It's important to note:

-    Fate compiles down to Static Single Assignment (SSA) Form, so the identifiers in generated code will always have a '$<n>' suffix that uniquely identifies them.
-This means that if you re-assign a variable, the original version(s) will not be mutated.

 Of course, that was a rather simple case, but you can probably see where this is going.
 In the generated code, `notExhaustive()` is the internal function that is called if your guard-criteria is not met and your function is *not* augmenting an existing function by that name.